KomputeProject/kompute/README.md

     // 3.
 Run compute shader Asynchronously with explicit dispatch layout mgr.evalOpAsyncDefault<kp::OpAlgoBase<3, 1, 1>>(
         { tensorA, tensorB },
-        shader); // Using the same shader as above
+        shaderData); // Using the same shaderData defined above in the "simple example"

     // 3.1.
 Before submitting sequence batch we wait for the async operation mgr.evalOpAwaitDefault();